List of X-Men: The Animated Series and X-Men '97 characters: Starjammers

 The Starjammers appear in the five-part episode "Phoenix Saga" led by Corsair (Major Christopher Summers).
 In this episode, the Starjammers attack the X-Men and steal the M'Kraan Crystal, in hopes of trading into D'Ken so that Corsair can get close enough to kill him.
 However, D'Ken knew of their plan and tricked them, and got hold of the M'Kraan Crystal.
 The Starjammers have to work with the X-Men to destroy D'Ken.
 Hepzibah, Raza Longknife, Ch'od, and Cr'reee were the Starjammers that appeared along with Corsair in the "Phoenix Saga".
 Corsair later appeared in the episode "Orphan's End".
 In this episode, Corsair is on the run from a corrupt Shi'ar police officer and he comes to Earth.
 Later, he finds out that Cyclops is his son.
 They first accuse Storm of being a traitor and attack her.
 After she explains to the Starjammers what is happening, they help Cyclops and Corsair defeat the officer.

 Acolytes

 The Acolytes appear in the "Sanctuary" storyline, in which Magneto builds Asteroid M as a haven for all mutants to live away from the hatred of baseline humans.
 The Acolytes, led by Fabian Cortez, aided Magneto in the liberation of the Genoshan mutant slaves from the hands of the Genoshan magistrates.
 After Cortez betrays Magneto and he is believed to have been killed by the X-Men, the Acolytes pledge their loyalty to Cortez, though they turn on him after he is later exposed.
+In X-Men '97, the Acolytes are reformed under Exodus in the episode "Strange Land, Savage Heart", in the wake of Magneto's death.